The opam manual

 One exception is references emanating from the package being defined itself: within foo's definition, foo:bar, which can in this case be abridged in _:bar, always refers to the version being defined.

-3. Some fields define their own local variables, like success and with-dev-setup in the field post-messages.
-Other examples of this include the with-test, with-doc and with-dev-setup variables, available in the depends:, depopts:, build:, install: and remove: fields.
+3. Some fields define their own local variables, like success and with-dev-setup (since opam 2.2) in the field post-messages.
+Other examples of this include the with-test, with-doc and with-dev-setup (since opam 2.2) variables, available in the depends:, depopts:, build:, install: and remove: fields.

 Within package definition files, the variables name and version, as shortcuts to _:name and _:version, corresponding to the package being defined, are always available.